 ‘The law is not prescribing divorce as a punishment here, only assuming that some divorces were being carried out on the basis of common law.
 The reason for divorce is not the point that this legislation aims to address.
 Deut 24:4 is more concerned about protecting the woman from exposure to the whims of a fickle or vindictive husband, who, without putting his declaration of divorce in writing, could resume or drop his married state-depending on what his sexual needs, laundry pile or desires for a good meal were!’
 (HSB)

-‘When Jesus was questioned about this passage, (Mk 10:2-12 Mt 19:1-9) he explained to the Pharisees that Moses had recorded this word “because your hearts were hard,” but that the principles of Gen 2:24 were still normative for all marriages.
+‘When Jesus was questioned about this passage, (Mk 10:2-12; Mt 19:1-9) he explained to the Pharisees that Moses had recorded this word “because your hearts were hard,” but that the principles of Gen 2:24 were still normative for all marriages.
 The two were to become one flesh.
 What God had joined together, no person was to separate.’
 (HSB)

 Note the thrust and purpose of this passage.
 It does not require, recommend, or even sanction divorce.
 Its primary purpose is not with divorce at all, nor even with certificates of divorce.
 Its object is to forbid a man who has divorced his wife to remarry her.
 It is supposed that this ruling was intended to protect a woman from a capricious and possibly cruel former husband.
 Verses 1-3 are the protasis or conditional part of the sentence; verse 4 is the apodosis or consequence.
 The law is saying, ‘if a man divorces his wife, and if he gives her a certificate, and if she leaves and remarries, and if her second husband dislikes and divorces her, or dies, then her first husband may not marry again.
-(See Stott, Issues Facing Christians Today, 2nd ed., 327)
+(See Stott, Issues Facing Christians Today, 4th ed., 366f)

 Something indecent – This difficult expression has been variously understood.
 It is assumed not to be referring to adultery, since that was punishable by death, Deut 22:20f.
 Its meaning was debated in the 1st cent.
 AD.
 Rabbi Shammai took the strict line and argued that it referred to sexual offence of some kind that fell short of promiscuity or adultery.
 Rabbi Hillel, however, took the broader view so that a man could secure a divorce on the grounds of bad cooking, quarrelsomeness, or simply because he had lost interest in her or had found a woman more attractive.

-It is interesting that according to this passage, if divorce was allowed, so was remarriage, even though in this case she was the ‘guilty party’, having done something to displease her husband.
+When she has left him she may go and become someone else’s wife – It is interesting that according to this passage, if divorce was allowed, so was remarriage, even though in this case she was the ‘guilty party’, having done something to displease her husband.
 As far as we can tell, all the cultures of the ancient world understood that divorce carried with it permission to remarry.
 These cultures allowed for divorce by the husband, and sometimes by the wife as well.
 Usually, the divorced wife had her dowry returned to her, and received some divorce-money as well.
 If divorce was comparatively rare in the ancient world, it was because the termination of one marriage and the arrangement of a second would have been financially crippling.

 A certificate of divorce – Given that in many societies, a divorce could be secured by the husband virtually on a whim, the certificate regularises the procedure and protects the woman in as much as it proves her status as free to marry another man.

-‘The practical effect of this rule is to protect the unfortunate woman from becoming a kind of marital football, passed back and forth between irresponsible men.
+v4 ‘The practical effect of this rule is to protect the unfortunate woman from becoming a kind of marital football, passed back and forth between irresponsible men.

 After she has been defiled – That is, ritually unclean or ‘out of bounds’.
-This expression may hint at the teaching that Jesus would eventually bring out, that the woman’s second marriage, although tolerated legally, was moraly adulterous.
+This expression may hint at the teaching that Jesus would eventually bring out, that the woman’s second marriage, although tolerated legally, was morally adulterous.
 Alternatively, the point may be precisely the protection of second marriage of the woman, by preventing any further interest in the woman from the former husband.
 As far as he was concerned she was (not unclean, but) out of bounds, not to be touched again.

-Divorce law is taken up by three of the prophets: Isa 50:1-2 Jer 3:1-5 4:1-2 Ho 3:1-3.
+Divorce law is taken up by three of the prophets: Isa 50:1-2; Jer 3:1-5 4:1-2; Hos 3:1-3.

 ‘Note, It is best to be content with such things as we have, since changes made by discontent often prove for the worse.
 The uneasiness we know is commonly better, though we are apt to think it worse, than that which we do not know.’
 (MHC)